-The Complete Guide on How to Improve Your Focus and Concentration.
+The Beginner's Guide on How to Improve Your Focus and Concentration.

 In today’s digital world filled with non-stop emails, information overload, mobile phone messages and social media notifications, it’s never been harder in human history to stay focused on our goals.

 Each day, we wake up determined to stay focused and finish the most important tasks on our ‘To Do List.’
 But then, what happens?

 As soon as we’re awake, a million and one things begin to pull our attention in different directions.
 And despite our best attempts to stay on track, we can’t help but be easily distracted—almost like a squirrel—and get buried in the minutia.

 To solve this problem, we attempt to multitask between checking emails, scrolling on social media feeds, clicking on links online, attending meetings, saying yes to people’s urgent requests, and responding to phone texts.
 But, what is the result of this lack of focus?

 At the end of the day, we feel exhausted, stressed, disappointed and defeated, because the entire day was wasted dealing with every little distraction, and we never got round to finishing our most important tasks.

 And worst of all, we feel like we’re falling behind on our goals and life is slipping away.